Get Live In-Game Updates Through The Penn State Field Hockey Twitter Page

-The Lions have impressed in second half action this season with 11 of their 19 goals (58 percent) coming in the final 35 minutes along with one in overtime.
+The Lions have impressed in second half action this season with nine of their 17 goals coming in the final 35 minutes along with one in overtime.

 Christine Dudek's goal vs. West Chester snapped a scoreless first half skid which reached 222:22.
 Prior to the marker, Penn State's previous six goals had come in the second half.
 Amy Bonenberger scored in the first half in the season-opener at No. 16 Old Dominion.

-Tides turned vs. Ohio State and Stanford with Penn State getting out to a fast start in both games.
-It scored five goals in those games, three coming in the first half (60%).
+Tides have turned lately with Penn State getting out to a fast start.
+It has scored five goals in the last two games (vs. Ohio State and Stanford), three coming in the first half (60%).